nitinseshadri/NSMIDIPlayer-Legacy/README.md

-# NSMIDIPlayer-Legacy
+# Old versions of NS MIDI Player

-Download page for old versions of NS MIDI Player
+To download, go to the [Releases](https://github.com/nitinseshadri/NSMIDIPlayer-Legacy/releases) tab.